Perspective | The Black church has major generational challenges. Here’s what we’re doing about it.

 It is a space where we gather to celebrate on Sunday even as we face the uncertainty of Monday.
 There, we can laugh, cry, dance, scream and be ourselves without feeling self-conscious or judged.

-It is also a place where many of us learn a myriad of skills.
-The abolitionist and statesman Frederick Douglass, who as a young enslaved man burnished his language arts prowess by gathering dozens of enslaved men on Sundays for his Sabbath literacy skills classes in a Maryland forest, credited that experience with giving him his start as the greatest orator of the 19th Century.
+It is also a place where many of us learn myriad skills.
+The abolitionist and statesman Frederick Douglass, who as a young enslaved man burnished his language arts prowess by gathering dozens of enslaved men on Sundays for his Sabbath literacy skills classes in a Maryland forest, credited that experience with giving him his start as the greatest orator of the 19th century.

 The future of the Black church includes its ability to reckon with how it has treated its queer members